 Who are they?
 Which direction did they travel?
 Did they walk or take the bus?
 Did they arrive just in time or go for a pre-match drink?
 Are these habits or does it change game-to-game?
 In a space where traditional data collection methods have been limited in scope, granularity and sample size – leveraging the ubiquity of smartphones and Location Sciences’ cutting-edge location tracking capability has enabled us to unlock these insights.

-Indeed, the image below – from Location Sciences proprietary technology – shows the final approach of supporters attending the derby clash at the Emirates Stadium in November.
+Indeed, the image above – from Location Sciences proprietary technology – shows the final approach of supporters attending the derby clash at the Emirates Stadium in November.
 Whilst half of supporters arrived in the environs of the Stadium in the hour preceding the 12.30pm kick-off, 35% are in the area for up to two hours, 15% even longer.